markymawk/BrawlCratePlugins/README.md

 Plug-ins for BrawlCrate using BrawlAPI.
-Includes scripts for optimizing stage .pac files, maintaining custom builds, and some other helpful automated processes.
+Includes scripts for optimizing stage .pac files, maintaining custom builds, and other helpful shortcuts.

 To install:
 In BrawlCrate, navigate to Tools > Settings > Updater tab, and click the Manage Subscriptions button.
 Click add, then paste the link to this Github repo: https://github.com/markymawk/BrawlCratePlugins
 Then, these plug-ins will download and update automatically!
 *BrawlCrate v0.37 or newer required for installation & auto-updates.*
 *Python 3.9.x required to run.
-Set install path inside Tools > Settings > BrawlAPI tab.*
+Set the Python install path inside Tools > Settings > BrawlAPI tab.*

 Feedback welcome @ mawwwk#1068